RodTol/HPC_part_2/jacobi_exercise/README.md

+# Laplace Equation by Jacobi method
+[Here](./readme_assignment.md) you can find all the theorical information about the assignment and what are the objectives of this program

 ## Software Stack
-For the openACC solution I used:
+For the openACC solution I used the following M100 modules:
 ```
 module load hpc-sdk
 ```
-and for the MPI one:
+while for the MPI one:
 ```
 module load spectrum_mpi/
 ```